-66. Take a hike to Natural Bridge at Springbrook National Park – you can even spot glow worms after dark!
+66. Take a hike to the Natural Bridge at Springbrook National Park – you can even spot glow worms after dark!

 67. Be entertained by amazing animal stars, death-defying stunts and stunning aerial performances at Outback Spectacular on the Gold Coast.

-68. Introduce the kids to the rich and ancient Indigenous culture of Tropical North Queensland at Tjapukai Cultural Park.
+68. Introduce the kids to the rich and ancient Indigenous culture of Tropical North Queensland at Tjapukai Aboriginal Cultural Park.

 69. Do some beachcombing in the rock pools of Mooloolaba.